 - Heat a large cast-iron skillet over high heat for about 3 minutes.
 Add the ghee and brush to coat.

-- Add the lamb chops.
+- Add the chops.
 Depending on their thickness, cook them for 2-3 minutes on each side, aiming for an internal temperature of 135℉ (medium-rare; see notes below).

 - Remove the cooked chops to a platter, loosely cover them with foil, and allow them to rest for 5 minutes before serving.